Gunaa: Themes

 Gunaa has been compared to Tie Me Up!
 Tie Me Down!
 (1990) as both films involve the deranged protagonist abducting a woman he believes he is destined to marry, First Blood (1982) because of the protagonist's war against the police, and Rain Man (1988) because the protagonist is shown to have certain "extraordinary talents" despite being mentally ill.
 Haasan said the tracking shots in the early portions of the film were inspired from films directed by Max Ophüls.
 He also said that the scene where Gunaa fights with the police and his gun goes off was meant to be a tribute to his favourite actor Dilip Kumar's 1961 film Gunga Jumna.
 Haasan compared Gunaa to the poet Subramania Bharati, "who to his contemporaries was mad and to some a poet".
 Hari Narayan of The Hindu compared Gunaa to Moondram Pirai (1982), saying that in both films the protagonist's image of an ideal dreamgirl animate his antics.
 Srivatsan, writing for India Today, believes the death of Gunaa and Rohini on a full moon day "represents time and a metaphorical implication of immortality and eternity. [...]
 Gunaa, whose journey begins on a full-moon day, ends on the same day."

 Soundtrack

 The music composed by Ilaiyaraaja, and the lyrics were written by Vaali.
-While releasing the audio cassette of Gunaa in 1991, Haasan included some audio recording sessions with Ilaiyaraaja.
-"Kanmani Anbodu Kadhalan" became a milestone in Tamil cinema for the way it mixed dialogue and lyrics.
+The song "Kanmani Anbodu Kadhalan" became a milestone in Tamil cinema for the way it mixed dialogue and lyrics.
 The song "Paartha Vizhi" is set in Pavani, a Carnatic raga.

+The movie was dubbed into Telugu as Guna, and the lyrics were written by Vennelakanti.